MUDDUKRISHNAY/2_STAGE_FLASH_ADC/README.md

-I used OPAMP in sample and hold circut , subtractor circuit and residue_Amplifier -In Flash ADC I used :
+I used OPAMP in sample and hold circut , subtractor circuit and residue_Amplifier
+- In Flash ADC I used :
--1 comparator
+- comparator
--2 Thermometer to Binary encoder
+- Thermometer to Binary encoder

 In DAC (c2c DAC) I used
 -1 Switch